 Make sure to practice your slingshot enough to be able to use it, and you’ll be more trained to feed and protect yourself in a survival situation.

-If you liked this article, check out how to build a fire in the wilderness!
+If you liked this article, check out how to build a fire in the wilderness or spearfishing for beginners!
 If you liked this article, follow us on social media, share this article, and subscribe!
 Have a nice day!